 Regular filter cleaning is very important.
 A dirty filter does not clean the air as well, which decreases the indoor air quality in the room.
 It also causes your entire system to operate inefficiently, which could lead to wasted energy and slight increases in your energy bill.
 Additionally, it causes your system to operate much louder than normal.

 Many ductless mini split systems can also utilize smart technologies to provide advanced heating and cooling comfort.
 By connecting to a Wi-Fi network, homeowners can control their system via a smartphone application.
 This means they do not have to be in the basement to adjust their system, as it can be done from anywhere in or outside the house!
 Homeowners love turning their system on a few minutes before their arrival so they can arrive to a comfortably heated or cooled basement.

 Mini split systems can also use their technologies to detect any hot or cold spots in the basement.
 These are not uncommon in basements, as they can often suffer from temperature inconsistencies and imbalances.
 Fortunately, mini splits can adjust airflow and temperature as these hot or cold spots are detected and will fix them in no time.
 They also use technologies to detect humidity levels and adjust accordingly, which is also very beneficial in basements.

 Your air conditioner system is now one less decision to worry about during your basement remodel.
 Ductless mini splits are the perfect HVAC system for your newly remodeled basement.
 ComfortUp sells mini splits from the industry’s most trusted brands, and we are more than happy to answer any of your questions.
 We have trained product specialists ready to help you find the perfect system for your new basement.
-We can also help you find a professional HVAC installer in your area through our partnership with My EZ Install.
 For more information or questions, give us a call at 1-855-337-0001 or contact us online today.